ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 .. [*] To support sample weighting (fined-tuning how much each data-point contributes to the loss) Keras losses are expected returns a scalar for each data-point in the batch.
-In contrast, losses appended with the ``add_loss`` method don't support this.
+In contrast, losses appended with the ``add_loss`` method don't support this, and are expected to be single scalar.
    Hence, we calculate the KL divergence for all data-points in the batch and take the mean before passing it to ``add_loss``.

 References
 ==========